5l1v3r1/hamboxexpress/README.md

   - You will need this login to start the client application
 5. `npm install`
-  - if asked for an angular version reply for a 1.2 version (1.3 is not supported)
+  - if asked for an angular version reply for a 1.2 version (1.3 is not supported) 6 For now you have to build go scripts manually assuming `go` binary is in your PATH.
+From `hamboxexpress` cloned directory:
+    1. `cd serverscripts/go`
+    2. `export GOPATH=$(pwd)`
+    3. `export GOBIN=$GOPATH/bin`
+    4. `go install src/main/...` (do this for every .go file there)
+    5. Alternatively if you use bash shell from the root of the cloned repository:
+      - `source serverscripts/go/setenv.bash`
+      - `find serverscripts/go/src/main/ -name *.go -exec go install {} \;`
-6. `npm start`
+7. `npm start`
-7. connect with your browser to the Hambox ethernet address on port 8000
+8. connect with your browser to the Hambox ethernet address on port 8000
   - Depending on the server machine and/or the network bandwidth the first load can take some time

 ## Limitations